Choose a candidate site

 - Annual per capita expenditure on books, newspapers, and stationery, multiplied by a count of people aged 15 or older

 You'll use the Enrich tool to add the necessary demographic data to the market area of the Warsaw site.
 This tool creates a series of polygons based on an area you define.
 Then, it determines demographic information for those polygons using the ArcGIS GeoEnrichment service.
-The GeoEnrichment service can be used for over 130 countries, some of which have thousands of demographic and consumer behavior variables for the most recently available annual estimates.
+The GeoEnrichment service can be used for more than 130 countries, some of which have thousands of demographic and consumer behavior variables for the most recently available annual estimates.

 - On the ribbon, click the Analysis tab.
 In the Geoprocessing group, click Tools.